davidwdw/physiognomy/README.md

 ## Support

-Apart from praying to him before you sleep, citing him in your publications, you can also star⭐️ this GitHub repository.
+Apart from praying to physiognomy before you sleep, citing it in your publications, you can also star⭐️ this GitHub repository.
 Let physiognomy reign forever and ever!